 Jewish Neighborhood Voices Educational Resources

-Together, these oral histories provide a full picture of a particular time, place, and community.
 If you are interested in teaching about immigration, Jewish heritage and culture, the evolution of urban neighborhoods over time, intercommunity relationships, World War II and the Holocaust—and more—the "Jewish Neighborhood Voices" oral history project contains rich stories and first-hand accounts that personalize these historical topics in compelling ways for students.
 We offer these lesson plans and resources to bring them into your classrooms.

 Thank you for visiting!
 Please consider supporting the Jewish Heritage Center’s work to preserve, explore, and advance understanding of Jewish history and heritage.